TickTeam/guide-tt/ios_app/3_how_to_subscribe_other_calendar_service.md

 To subscribe third-party calendar apps in TickTick, you should

-1.Open TickTick on mobile and slide the screen to the right.
+1.Open TickTick on your iOS device and slide the screen to the right.

 2.Tap the gear-shaped icon in the upper right hand corner of the page.